 Local Progress is staffed by the Center for Popular Democracy, and its sister organization CPD Action, a high-impact national organization that builds organizing power to transform the local and state policy landscape through deep, long-term partnerships with leading community-based organizing groups, innovative and insightful research, and strategic partnerships.
 In addition to the staff listed below, an array of staff at the Center for Popular Democracy provides policy, communications, research, recruitment, campaign, and other operational support.

-Co-Director of Local Progress, Center for Popular Democracy
+Local Progress Director, Center for Popular Democracy

-Sarah is co-director of Local Progress.
+Sarah is director of Local Progress.
 Prior to joining CPD, Sarah served as the Managing Director at Working Families where she also ran an electoral and candidate recruitment program that doubled the size of the New York City Progressive Caucus.
 Sarah got her start as a political organizer for SEIU 32BJ.
 Sarah is a graduate of Williams College and Pratt Institute, where she received a Masters in Urban Planning.

 Local Progress Policy and Program Manager, Center for Popular Democracy